 Road construction risks the lives of both drivers and workers on a daily basis.
 Our law firm has compiled the following statistics to bring awareness to the dangers of work zones and to encourage increased safety.

 If you've been the victim of an accident caused by an unsafe work zone or any other type of road construction, our experienced car accident attorneys can help.
 The sooner you contact our law firm, the sooner we can start collecting evidence to prove your case.

-Please note that most 2011 and 2012 national and Pennsylvania road construction accident statistics have not yet been released.
+Please note that some 2012 and 2013 national and Pennsylvania road construction accident statistics have not yet been released.
 Please check back frequently for updated stats and facts on work zone collisions.

 Pennsylvania Work Zone Accident Statistics (2011)

 48 percent of work zone crashes in 2011 contained injuries or fatalities.

 1,812 work zone crashes occurred in 2011, which led to 1,315 injuries and 21 deaths.

 The majority (82.4%) of work zone crashes in 2011 occurred on state highways.

 Most work zone crashes involved either a passenger car (45.5%) or an SUV (35.8%).

 One construction worker was killed in 2011 during a work zone crash.